What is an email blocklist?

 Bad email collection processes

-Landing on an email blacklist is almost always because of email collection processes.
+Landing on an email blocklist is almost always because of email collection processes.

 Just because you don’t buy contacts, doesn’t mean that you’re in the clear.